Like Us / Follow Us - For a Chance To Be Featured.

-Describe your style of tattooing: When I began Tattooing, “New School” seemed like the perfect fit for my style of drawing.
-The label “New School” came from the entrance of a younger generation of Tattoo Artists that seemed to have a great influence from graffiti ,and animated art.
-(Early 90’s) From there, I had a lot of influence from people that I worked with.
-Mostly Realism Artists. ( Deano Cook,Cap Szumski) I would say that those guys helped me control my New School style.
+Describe your style of tattooing: When I began tattooing, “New School” seemed like the perfect fit for my style of drawing.
+The label “New School” came from the entrance of a younger generation of Tattoo Artists that seemed to have a great influence from graffiti and animated art.
+From there (Early 90’s), I had a lot of influence from people that I worked with.
+Mostly realism artists. ( Deano Cook,Cap Szumski) I would say that those guys helped me control my New School style.

 Do you have any tattoos & how many: Hmmm…26- 30 maybe…

-Who or what are your influences: I have always been influenced be Comic book art, and Graffiti .
-I have always enjoyed Artists like Mark Ryden, Audrey Kawasaki, Todd Schorr, Mark Ryden, Jeremy Fish, and Rockin Jellybean.
-Tattoo Artists from the magazine pages back in the day like : Jack Rudy, Brian Everett, Paul Booth, Joe Cappobianco, Jime Litwalk, Guy Aitchison, James and Tim Kern, Eric Merrill , Aaron Cain, Cleen Rock One, Tom Strom, ….Etc…
+Who or what are your influences: I have always been influenced by comic book art, and graffiti.
+I have always enjoyed artists like Mark Ryden, Audrey Kawasaki, Todd Schorr, Mark Ryden, Jeremy Fish, and Rockin Jellybean.
+Tattoo Artists from the magazine pages back in the day like : Jack Rudy, Brian Everett, Paul Booth, Joe Cappobianco, Jime Litwalk, Guy Aitchison, James and Tim Kern, Eric Merrill , Aaron Cain, Cleen Rock One, Tom Strom, ….etc…

 Have you done any cover ups, how many have you done: Yes, I have done cover ups…Too many to list a number…